b1ndark/project4/README.md

 - #### Sign Up Page

-  - The User will have a Signup form whithin the Signup page to fill incase the same one wantes to become part of the TypeR community.
+  - The User will have a Signup form within the Signup page to fill in case the same one wants to become part of the TypeR community.
-  - If Submited the User will get a notification and automaticaly logged in.
+  - If Submitted the User will get a notification and automatically logged in.

     ![image](assets/readme/features/signup_page.webp)